eguiraud/eguiraud/README.md

 ## Interests

-scientific and high-performance computing • tabletop role-playing games • lifelong learning
+scientific and high-performance computing • tabletop role-playing games • chess • learning things

 ## Where to find me